beeware/briefcase/docs/en/reference/platforms/windows/index.md

-Python and Briefcase allow any valid [PEP440 version number](https://peps.python.org/pep-0440/) as a `version`{.interpreted-text role="attr"} specifier.
+Python and Briefcase allow any valid [PEP440 version number](https://peps.python.org/pep-0440/) as a [version][] specifier.
 However, MSI installers require a strict integer triple version number.
 Many PEP440-compliant version numbers, such as "1.2", "1.2.3b3", and "1.2.3.4", are invalid for MSI installers.

-Briefcase will attempt to convert your `version`{.interpreted-text role="attr"} into a valid MSI value by extracting the first three parts of the main series version number (excluding pre, post and dev version indicators), padding with zeros if necessary:
+Briefcase will attempt to convert your [version][] into a valid MSI value by extracting the first three parts of the main series version number (excluding pre, post and dev version indicators), padding with zeros if necessary: